merhejstudios/merhejstudios/README.md

 Welcome to Merhej Studios!

-We post content, offer services, and sell products related to art and literature.
+We are eclectic entertainment providers posting content, offering services, and selling products related to art and literature.

 Feel free to visit our website and contact us.